nicklamb97/instructlab-data/if_then_else.md

 ```4gl
 IF condition THEN
     statements
-ELSE IF condition THEN
+ELSEIF condition THEN
     statements
 ELSE
     statements
-END IF
+ENDIF;
 ```

 ## Key Points

 ### Optional Clauses

-- The ELSE IF and ELSE clauses are optional.
+- The ELSEIF and ELSE clauses are optional.
 - An IF statement can be as simple as a single condition and a single block of statements to execute if that condition is true.
-- Multiple ELSE IF clauses can be included to check additional conditions sequentially.
+- Multiple ELSEIF clauses can be included to check additional conditions sequentially.

 ### Boolean Evaluation